Bacudo1991/SampleLogics.VSCode2025/README.md

 # SampleLogics.VSCode2025
-This is my first repository in VSCode
+This is my second repository made with VisualStudioCode